 The Relationships aspects of RSE are delivered by form teachers as part of PSHE lessons.
 These components are threaded throughout several units of the school's PSHE scheme.
 In particular:

 - 'Better Together' unit (first half of summer term) - 'All Change' unit (second half of summer term)

-By the end of this school:
+By the end of their time at Sarum Hall School: